JarradBaker/CI_PP5_Apples/README.md

 You will need to ensure the following:
 1. Ensured a Procfile with the line `web: sh setup.sh && streamlit run app.py` is in the main directory of the repo
 2. Ensured all libraries used in the streamlit app page scripts are included in requirements.txt in the main directory of the repo

-7. On command prompt, ran `heroku login`, prompting the browser popup to authorize logging into the CLI
+3. On command prompt, ran `heroku login`, prompting the browser popup to authorize logging into the CLI using email and API key

-8. In the CLI, ran `heroku stack:set heroku-20 -a mushroom-safety` to set the stack to heroku-20.
+8. In the CLI, ran `heroku stack:set heroku-20 -a apple-detector` to set the stack to heroku-20.